ofdn/OpenSpeaks-Before-AI/README.md

 Moseley, Christopher (ed.).
 2010.
 “UNESCO Atlas of the World’s Languages in Danger.”
 Paris: UNESCO Publishing. http://www.unesco.org/languages-atlas/en/statistics.html.

 Panigrahi, Subhashish, Prasanta Hembram, and Ganesh Birua.
 2021.
 “Research: Understanding Web Content Monetization in the Ho and Santali Languages.”
 Bhubaneswar: O Foundation. https://meta.wikimedia.org/wiki/Research:Understanding_Web_Content_Monetization_in_the_Ho_and_Santali_Languages.

-# Note
-\*  **Lang Lintel** is a combination of two words -- language (stylized to "lang") and lintel (a horizontal beam in "post and lintel" building structures; used metaphorically to represent the creation of a prolonged support system for horizontal growth in languages)